lifesfun101/Offensive-Security/Walkthroughs/Kioptrix/Kioptrix 1 Walkthrough.md

 ![lcrypto](https://github.com/lifesfun101/Offensive-Security/raw/master/Walkthroughs/Kioptrix/gcc764_lcrypto.png)

-Tada, there are no errors.
+There are no errors anymore.
 The exploit was successfully compiled.

 Checking the exploit requirements.